tedneward/Azgaarnoth/Creatures/Gnolls.md

 Gnolls rarely build permanent structures or craft anything of lasting value.
 They don't make weapons or armor, but scavenge such items from the corpses of their fallen victims, stringing ears, teeth, scalps, and other trophies from their foes onto their patchwork armor.
 Some gnolls will move into cities, but often their personal hygiene habits clash with those of a city, and as a result most will reside either just outside the city walls in tents or huts, or in the worst parts of town.
 In fact, more than once a gnoll tribe has moved into the slums of a large city and essentially traded the plunder-and-slaughter of wilderness life for the muted-but-more-rewarding lesser-levels-of-plunder-and-slaughter they can get away with in the Slums.
 However, should two gnoll tribes encouter each other in the same slums district, they will immediately break out into open conflict until one tribe has defeated and absorbed the other.

-***Thirst for Blood.***.
-No goodness or compassion resides in the heart of a gnoll.
+***Thirst for Blood.*** No goodness or compassion resides in the heart of a gnoll.
 Like a demon, it lacks anything resembling a conscience, and can't be taught or coerced to put aside its destructive tendencies.
 The gnolls' frenzied bloodlust makes them an enemy to all, and when they lack a common foe, they fight among themselves.
 Even the most savage orcs avoid allying with gnolls.

 ***Monstrous Gnoll Feats.*** For those gnolls which are favored by Yeenoghu enough to survive to the appropriate levels, a number of gnoll-specific [feats](../Classes/Feats.md) are available.